-As a security service, the Amazon Inspector control plane is restricted from direct access to your AWS accounts and resources.
-All communications with your environment are initiated by the AWS agent that is installed on EC2 instances.
-The objects that you create, such as assessment targets, assessment templates, and findings generated by Amazon Inspector, are stored in a database managed by and accessible only to Amazon Inspector.
+As a security service, Amazon Inspector accesses your AWS accounts and resources only when it needs to find EC2 instances to assess by querying for tags.
+It does this through standard IAM access by the role created during the initial setup of the Amazon Inspector service.
+During an assessment, all communications with your environment are initiated by the AWS agent that is installed locally on EC2 instances.
+The Amazon Inspector service objects that are created, such as assessment targets, assessment templates, and findings generated by the service, are stored in a database managed by and accessible only to Amazon Inspector.